 Majors and Programs

 A big part of knowing if you can be an Auggie is finding a major or course of study that will help you get where you want to be—wherever that is.
 We have Business, Communication, English, and Education…to name a few.
-We also offer distinctive majors like Environmental Studies, Medieval Studies, Youth and Family Ministry, and American Indian Studies.
+We also offer distinctive majors like Environmental Studies, Medieval Studies, Youth and Family Ministry, and American Indian, First Nations, and Indigenous Studies.

 Best in the Midwest